underpig1/octos/docs/guides/mod.md

 ### Testing and debugging
 Now we have a nice and simple mod to test out as our wallpaper.
 There are a few ways to test and debug your mod:

-- **In the browser**: this is good for simple mods that don't need to use the Octos API or any other Octos features.
+- **In the browser**: this is a good start for simple mods that don't need to use the Octos API or any other Octos features.
 Simply go to `file:///C:/path/to/MyAwesomeMod` in your browser to preview and debug your HTML.
+You could also [setup a local server](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Tools_and_setup/set_up_a_local_testing_server) at `localhost` for more advanced testing.

 - **With the Octos CLI**: this is ideal for actually testing your mod on the wallpaper.
-This will allow you to use any features like the Octos API in your mod as well.
+This will allow you to use any features like the Octos API and test out user options in your mod as well.
+Simply call `octos run path/to/mod/folder` in your command line to test your mod on the wallpaper.
     ```batch
-    octos run MyAwesomeMod
+    octos run ./MyAwesomeMod
     ```
     Then, you can reload your wallpaper when you make a change:
     ```batch
     octos reload
     ```
     In addition, you can enable DevTools for better debugging.
-Note that this will open separate DevTools windows for each instance of your mod on each monitor/display.
     ```batch
     octos dev-tools
     ```
-    See more about using the [Octos CLI](cli.md)
+    Learn more about using the [Octos CLI](cli.md).
+It's pretty powerful for testing out and debugging mods.

 - **Bundled as a .zip**: see the next section for more details

 ### Sharing your mod
 Octos mods are distributed as .zip archive files.
-To distribute your mod, zip your whole `MyAwesomeMod` mod folder.
-You can then share it and others can install it through the Octos app.
+To distribute your mod, simply zip your whole `MyAwesomeMod` mod folder.
+You can then share it and others can install it through the Octos app by clicking "Install mod from .zip" and then clicking on MyAwesomeMod.zip.

 ### Next steps
 - Supercharge your mod with the [Octos API](api.md)

 - See some [example mods](https://github.com/underpig1/octos-community/tree/master) for inspiration

-- Learn more about the [Octos CLI](cli.md)
+- Learn more about the [Octos CLI](cli.md) for testing and debuugging

 - Learn how to [publish your mod](publish.md) to the Octos community